 As Ruth read of the indescribable suffering, I thought of the thousands of Christians in America who find it necessary to enter "therapy" and spend months if not years dealing with comparatively trifling "hurts from the past."
 I thought of the thousands of Christian psychologists who encourage their clients to pity themselves, to pamper their "inner child of the past," when what they need is to deny self, take up the cross and follow Christ!

 In contrast, I was inspired by the testimony of those who suffered the loss of possessions, loved ones, of almost every earthly hope and joy, yet triumphed through their faith in Christ.
 Going to a "therapist" and engaging in self-pity would have seemed incomprehensible to them.
-Why should they, when they had the Lord and His Word and when they knew that "our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory" (2 Cor:4:17)?
+Why should they, when they had the Lord and His Word and when they knew that "our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory" (2 Cor:4:17For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory;

 Whence comes the strength to stand against overwhelming suffering and to triumph as Christ's faithful disciples?
 Oddly enough, victory comes not through our strength, but through our weakness.
-When Paul cried out for deliverance from a severe trial, Christ replied that He had allowed it to make Paul weak enough so that he would no longer trust in his great abilities but only in the Lord. "[M]y strength is made perfect in your weakness," the Lord declared (2 Cor:12:9).
+When Paul cried out for deliverance from a severe trial, Christ replied that He had allowed it to make Paul weak enough so that he would no longer trust in his great abilities but only in the Lord. "[M]y strength is made perfect in your weakness," the Lord declared (2 Cor:12:9And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
+Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.

 Some manage to amass a fortune to leave at their deaths to their heirs.
 Others have little of this earth's goods but have great riches laid up in heaven for eternity.
 It takes little wisdom to know who of these has made the wisest choice and who has been truly successful.
 God has an eternal purpose for our lives.
 Our passion should be to know and to fulfill that purpose beginning here on this earth.
 One day, very soon, we will each stand before Him.
 What a tragedy to miss the very purpose for which we were created and redeemed!

 You may say, "Yes, I want to be used of God, but I don't know what He wants me to do."
 Or, "I try to serve Him, try to witness for Him, and it all seems to come to nothing."
 Learn this: Greater than anything God can do through you is what He wants to do in you.
 What counts most is not quantity but quality, not so much your outward effort but your motive within—the purity of your heart rather than your prominence with men.
 Moreover, what seems much in time may be very little in eternity.
-It is not one's talents or energy but the empowering of the Holy Spirit that produces genuine and lasting results: "Not by might, nor by power, but by my spirit, saith the Lord of hosts" (Zec:4:6).
-Trust God for the filling and empowering of His Spirit.
+It is not one's talents or energy but the empowering of the Holy Spirit that produces genuine and lasting results: "Not by might, nor by power, but by my spirit, saith the Lord of hosts" (Zec:4:6Then he answered and spake unto me, saying, This is the word of the LORD unto Zerubbabel, saying, Not by might, nor by power, but by my spirit, saith the LORD of hosts.

 Millions in past generations have laid down their lives for the faith.
 Their commitment to Christ meant so much that they would not compromise even when threatened with the most excruciating torture and death.
 Can we fathom their choice?
 The martyrs could have chosen the ecumenical path of compromise and of avoiding controversy, and of affirming the "common beliefs of all religions," and thus have escaped the flame or the sword.
 They chose instead to stand firm for the truth, to contend earnestly for the faith.
 Christ calls us to do the same.
 There is no escaping the eternal choice which confronts us.
 Will it be compromise or commitment?
 One day we will give an account before God for the path we choose.
 What joy there is now and eternally in being true to Him!
 TBC